KRIISHSHARMA/DOCKER/docker_demystified.md

 ``` bash
 docker exec -i -t my_container sh
 ```
--sh : sh can take input from either a keyboar
+-sh : sh can take input from either a keyboard or a file